janstrng/Evaluating-IoT-devices/Framework.md

 3. devide x with 412 (maximum sum) and multiply with 100 to get a 100-point-system.

 ## Interpretation

+The lower score, the more secure the device is considered.

 - Green:
 - Orange: